brendan-rius/brendan-rius.github.io/_posts/2014-12-26-heartbleed-bug.md

 ### On the technical side

-Here's what the heartbleed bug looks in the code[^2]
+Here's what the Heartbleed bug looks in the code[^2]

 {% highlight c linenos %}
 unsigned char   *p = &s->s3->rrec.data[0], *pl;